 OPC UA Module and Drivers

 Edge can create OPC UA client connections.
 The internal OPC UA server in the Edge Gateway acts only as a client and not as a server.
 This means Edge can connect to other outside OPC servers as a client to fetch data, but can not act as an OPC UA server for outside programs to connect to.
-Adding the IIoT plugin extends this functionality.
+Adding the IIoT product extends this functionality.

 An Edge installation can store certain historical data inside Ignition.